MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Netherlands/how-to-process-response-messages-from-tax-authorities.md

 # How to: Process Response Messages from Tax Authorities
 When you submit a VAT or ICP declaration to the tax authorities electronically, they will process the declaration and send you a message in response.

- You can import the response into [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] by using the **Receive Response Messages** batch job.
+ You can import the response into ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> by using the **Receive Response Messages** batch job.
 The response message will contain the status of the declaration.

 ### To import messages from the tax authorities' server